Night Call Nurses: Production

+Reception

+Julie Corman said the film "made a lot of money."

+Kaplan says after filming had finished "I didn’t talk to him [Corman] again for a while.
+Then Julie called me and said, ‘We’re a big hit in Tallahassee!
+Roger wants you to come out and make the same movie, but with teachers instead of nurses.’
+That's how I got The Student Teachers."

+Kaplan says Corman's brother Gene liked the way the director handled the black subplot on Night Call Nurses and hired him for a blaxploitation film, The Slams.

 Kaplan later recalled "There's some stuff in Night Call Nurses that's so stupid and so dumb, I just get a warm feeling thinking about it.
 It's so silly and sweet and naive and awful."

 Critical responses

+Kenneth Thomas of the Los Angeles Times had called Private Duty Nurses "an unexpected pleasure" and hoped "for something equally creditable with the companie's newest 'nursie'" but felt Night Call Nurses "was mere ludicrous trash" although it "at least has the decency to be funny."

 Writing for Turner Classic Movies, critic Nathaniel Thompson described the film as "all good fun" and "while the actresses aren't quite up to caliber [...] they're still strong, beautiful, and brave enough to keep the sometimes random chain of events grooving along just fine."
 Critic Budd Wilkins wrote in Slant Magazine that the film "boasts a strong storyline, lots of quirky humor, and a wooly, anything-goes visual style," with director "Kaplan [using] rapid editing, jerky handheld camerawork, and a vertiginous, downward-spiraling crane shot to place viewers in discordant POV perspectives."
 Writing in DVD Talk, Ian Jane described the film as "pretty gosh darned shallow but offers up enough cheap sexy thrills to make for some solid B-grade entertainment" and that it "mixes up the frequent nudity you'd expect with a few interesting horror movie elements."

+Writing for Filmink critic Stephen Vagg called it "comfortably the second best in the series.
+It’s energetic, flashy entertainment, where there’s lots of crazy editing and scenes with non-synchronous dialogue... the women have real camaraderie, and you get the sense that they are friends...It helps that the cast is very strong."